SantiOlvera/Financial_Voice_Agent_Chat_Bots/README.md

 ## Hugging Face Space

 1. For Text-to-Text (TTT) usage only: [Finance Agent](https://huggingface.co/spaces/capi10/Finance_Agent).
 2. For Speech-to-Text (STT), Text-to-Text (TTT), and Text-to-Speech (TTS) integration: [Finance Voice Agent](https://huggingface.co/spaces/capi10/finance_voice_agent) (Note: Hugging Face currently does not support Homebrew installations.
-That is why the audio microphone and audio does not work).
+That is why the microphone and audio does not work).

 ## Video Dashboard (Streamlit)